tsujamin/digi-approval/HACKING.md

 You then need to get the fixtures file to the virtual machine (either by nfs or rsync) and run `python manage.py migrate` from the appropriate location.

+## CSS Stylesheets ##

+Because I don't hate myself, I'm not writing raw CSS, but rather using LESS.
+Unfortunately, that means you need to:

+ * Install node.js
+ * Install npm (should come with node)
+ * `sudo npm install -g less`
+ * `cd src/digiapproval_project/digiapproval_project/apps/digiapproval/static`
+ * `lessc less/digiapproval.less > css/digiapproval.css`

+If you're using node from homebrew on a mac, you may need to use `/usr/local/share/npm/bin/lessc`

 # Frequently Encountered Problems #

 + **I've lost network access in the guest**: have you moved networks?
 Do a ```vagrant reload``` and try again.